Highway-Kebabbery/Job-Scraper/README.md

 **Termux/Linux:**

 I learned:
+* Termux provides different, limited context and abilities to cron jobs as compared to python scripts calling os.system().
+An older version of this project largely failed to reliably generate daily notifications because of this.
+What was previously a shell script scheduled to execute at 1000 each day using `at` was first changed to a shell script scheduled by `cron`, but when that failed, too, it was changed to a python script called by `cron` like the main job scraper script.
 * How to update the Termux source repository/mirrors.
 * How to configure the Termux environment to run Python, Selenium, and Beautiful Soup.
 * How to set permissions for files and directories.